These Middle Eastern spices, spice blends and pantry items are essentials to have on hand to make Mediterranean recipes at home!

 Ras el Hanout (North African)

 Ras-el-Hanout can often have no less than fifteen herbs and spices that are roasted and mixed by hand.
 The spice mix contains warm, sweet flavors of cinnamon, cloves, mace and nutmeg.
+I make my own ras el hanout recipe, give it a try!

 The addition of cardamom, coriander, allspice adds zest and zing to the blend.
 Whole rose petals and lavender are added at the end to impart pleasant, floral notes.